WICG/webpackage/README.md

 Important notes:

-1. The very first header in Package Header section of the package is **Package-Signature**, a new header that contains an encrypted hash of the content index, and a reference to the public key certificate (or if needed, a chain of certificates to the root CA).
+1. The very first header in Package Header section of the package is **Package-Signature**, a new header that contains an encrypted hash of the Package Header section (not including Package-Signature header) and Content Index.
+It also contains a reference (via [cid: URL](https://tools.ietf.org/html/rfc2392)) to the part that contains the public key certificate (or if needed, a chain of certificates to the root CA).
-2. The content index contains hashes of all parts of the package, so it is enough to validate the index to trust its hashes, then compute the hash of the each part upon using it to validate each part.
+2. The Content Index contains hashes of all parts of the package, so it is enough to validate the index to trust its hashes, then compute the hash of the each part upon using it to validate each part.
 3. The inclusion of certificate makes it possible to validate the package offline (certificate revocation aside, this can be done out-of-band when device is actually online).
 4. Certificate is included as one of standard the DER-encoded resource (with proper Content-type).